chinamike65/hugo-tuolesi/content/book3/book3en.md

 When walking, the master should teach the Dharma in front and the disciples should listen from behind.

-If the disciple is listening in the front and the teacher is speaking at the back; or if the teacher is speaking on the side of the road and the disciple is listening in the middle of the road, it is not good for the Dharma.
+If the disciple is listening in front and the teacher is speaking at the back; or if the teacher is speaking on the side of the road and the disciple is listening in the middle of the road, it is not good for the Dharma.

 171

 ...

+>
-This body of leisure,
+>This body of leisure,
+>

-More precious than a wish-fulfilling jewel,
+>More precious than a wish-fulfilling jewel,
+>

-Is found but once.
+>Is found but once.
 Though difficult to obtain again,
+>

-It finishes as quickly as lightning in the sky.
+>It finishes as quickly as lightning in the sky.
+>

-Having reflected in this way, realize that all worldly activities
+>Having reflected in this way, realize that all worldly activities
+>

-Are like winnowed chaff,
+>Are like winnowed chaff,
+>

-I, a yogi, practiced like this.
+>I, a yogi, practiced like this.
+>

-You who desire liberation, should do likewise.
+>You who desire liberation, should do likewise.
+>

-——"A Hymn of Experience (Lam rim nyam gur)"
+>——"A Hymn of Experience (Lam rim nyam gur)"
+>
 172

-#### Chapter 2 How to study after getting close to the guru
+#### Section 2 How to study after getting close to the guru

-The first chapter is full of people
+##### Chapter 1 - Precious Human Life

-This part talks about the rarity and preciousness of the human being.
+This part talks about the rarity and preciousness of human life.

 The content includes: what is a precious human body; the value of a precious human body; the conditions for obtaining a precious human body; the rarity of a precious human body; cherishing a precious human body.